Diversity, Equity and Inclusion

 Ways to Act/Support

-Not only this month, but all year long we will be supporting Black-owned businesses by learning about those who have had success in our industry.
+We support Black-owned businesses by learning about those who have had success in our industry.
 Here are some Black female entrepreneurs to check out and support!

 Kashmir Thompson